A seven-step framework for applied geophysics

 1. Processing: Interpretations from the data require that the data be processed.
 This can range from simply making maps of the data to inverting data to obtain 3D images of the subsurface.

 1. Synthesis: Correlate the interpretations with prior and alternative information, and decide if your results are adequate for the particular problem.
 Synthesis means making sure geophysical results agree with everything else that is known about the problem.
-Also a judgement must be made about the effectiveness and completeness of the geophysical results, and their impact upon the initial geological, engineering, or geophysical question.
+Also, a judgement must be made about the effectiveness and completeness of the geophysical results and their impact on the initial geological, engineering, or geophysical question.

 This sequence of images summarizes the framework visually.